MrMaximeliom/Ouloug/DAILY_CHANGES.md

 - Adding pages of Packages and its views
 - Adding change Package Status Logic
 - Resolving issues related to team pages
+- Adding pages of Agent Shifts and its views